 Hafen also acknowledged that the work of MTP specialist Marla Capper has been instrumental to the pilot’s initial success.

 At the conclusion of the pilot year, Assaf hopes to expand the number of participants at Pace Academy and encourage other independent schools to use MTP.

 “We hope that it becomes contagious,” said Assaf.

 Manning’s perspective is similar.

 “We hope we’re starting a professional development brushfire here – we’d love to see videotaping of instruction become normal practice and central to our professional growth program,” he said.

-Robert C. Pianta Dean , Novartis Professor of Education, Founding Director, Center for Advanced Study of Teaching and LearningJason T. Downer Professor of Education, Program Area Director, Clinical and School Psychology, Director, CASTLKathy Neesen Research Scientist, Instructional Technology DirectorMatthew C. Semanik Multimedia/Web Developer
+Robert C. Pianta Batten Bicentennial Professor of Early Childhood Education, Founding Director, Center for Advanced Study of Teaching and LearningJason T. Downer Professor of Education, Program Area Director, Clinical and School Psychology, Director, CASTLKathy Neesen Research Scientist, Instructional Technology DirectorMatthew C. Semanik Multimedia/Web Developer